 Gear Check Time and Location

-The mandatory gear check takes place on February 14, 2029.
-Exact location and time TBD (likely at The Forks before the Feb 14th pre-race meeting)
+The mandatory gear check takes place on Friday, February 14, 2020 at the Start Line (under the CN Stage at The Forks) before the mandatory pre-race meeting, from 3pm to 6pm.

 Race Start Times